-The Student Chair for the Dainfern College SRC 2018/2019 is Babalwa Vabaza (pictured right).
+The Student Co-Chairs for the Dainfern College SRC 2019/2020 are Stephen Browne and Matthew Blake (pictured right).

 Every child from Grade 4 to Grade 12 attends a camp each year that includes some aspect of leadership awareness and training.
 This becomes more focused and intentional in each grade until the final Grade 12 Matric Retreat which is a time to reflect on the school journey as students prepare for their final exams.